 And has achieved

-- Increased access to quality early learning opportunities with more than 10,000 children with high needs served by highly rated Stars early learning programs
+- Increased access to quality early learning opportunities with more than 15,000 children receiving Purchase of Care served by highly rated Stars early learning programs

-- More students succeeding on a challenging state assessment with 7 out of 10 students scoring proficient or advanced on the DCAS in 2014, compared to 6 out of 10 students in 2011
+- More students succeeding on a challenging state assessment with 45 percent of students scoring proficient or advanced on the Smarter Assessment Math exam in 2015, compared to 41 percent of students in 2015

 - A 30-year low annual high school dropout rate

-- A greater percentage of high school students taking AND passing one or more Advanced Placement exams, increasing from 7.6% of the class of 2000 to 17% of the class of 2013
+- A greater number of high school students taking one or more Advanced Placement exams, increasing from 4,500 students in 2013 to more than 5,300 students in 2017

 Delaware Can and Must Do More